symphonyoss/hubot-symphony/README.md

 These arguments are passed through to the NodeJs request module as described [here](https://github.com/request/request#tlsssl-protocol).

+### Non-standard messaging

-If you want to send a rich message you can call send with an Object instead of a String
+If you want to send a rich message you can call send with an Object instead of a String:
 ```
 module.exports = (robot) ->
   robot.respond /pug me/i, (msg) ->